Code Generators

 Usage: cli generate tool 'Tool Name'

-openc3-cosmos-gse % openc3.sh cli generate widget DataVis
+openc3-cosmos-gse % openc3.sh cli generate tool DataVis

 Tool datavis successfully generated!